 With the junior Canadian program, Hammond competed at the U17 Wellington Rugby Festival and for the U18 national squad at the 2011 Youth Commonwealth Games in the Isle of Man.
 He also represented Canada at a pair of U20 Junior World Rugby Trophies in 2012 and 2013, coming away with a silver at the latter.
 Hammond was named the 2013 Rugby Canada Young Player of the Year.

-Family: Parents Doug and Karen… Brothers Matthew and James… Sisters Monica and Marlie-Joy… Moved to Canada in 2005 when he was 12… His parents are both Canadians who decided to move back from South Africa to be closer to family… Getting into the sport: Started playing in South Africa at age seven… Outside Interests: Enjoys going to the beach, surfing, hiking, kayaking, dreaming of making it to the NHL… Studying social work part time at University of Victoria..
-Odds and Ends: Nickname is Hammer… Stays relaxed ahead of games by listening to music, particularly Taylor Swift… His parents are both Salvation Army pastors so he grew up volunteering at the food bank and providing community meals… Collects magnets from everywhere he travels for his mother…
+Getting into the sport: Started playing in South Africa at age seven.
+His parents are both Canadians who decided to move back from South Africa to be closer to family… Outside Interests: Enjoys going to the beach, surfing, hiking, kayaking… Works in real estate… Odds and Ends: Nickname: Hammer… Stays relaxed ahead of games by listening to music, particularly Taylor Swift… His parents are both Salvation Army pastors so he grew up volunteering at the food bank and providing community meals… Collects magnets from everywhere he travels for his mother…

 Commonwealth Games: 2018 - 9th; 2014 - 9th